 Perspective | The Oscars always get it wrong.
-Here are the real best pictures of the past 44 years.
+Here are the real best pictures of the past 46 years.

 Best Picture winner: Green Book

-The actual best picture?. . .
+The actual best picture: The Favourite

-It’s hard to weigh the sour friskiness of “The Favourite” against the ambient tenderness of “Roma.”
+Dan Zak: It’s hard to weigh the sour friskiness of “The Favourite” against the ambient tenderness of “Roma.”
 Which is the greater achievement?
 Which will endure in our collective imagination?
-They both rise to the level of art, but only one also rises to the level of pure entertainment. . .
-“The Favourite.”
+They both rise to the level of art, but only one also rises to the level of pure entertainment … “The Favourite.”

 2019

-Nominees: Ford v Ferrari, The Irishman, Jojo Rabbit, Joker, Little Women, Marriage Story, 1917, Once Upon a Time... in Hollywood and Parasite.
+Nominees: Ford v Ferrari, The Irishman, Jojo Rabbit, Joker, Little Women, Marriage Story, 1917, Once Upon a Time … in Hollywood, Parasite

 Best Picture winner: TBA

-The actual best picture?. . .
+The actual best picture?
+Unclear!

-Dan Zak: “Parasite" is pure entertainment with a high level of artistry and a wicked social comment.
-It has the bonus of being a consensus pick, almost universally beloved.
-I actually think it’s going to win.
+Amy Argetsinger: “The Power of the Dog” is basically “There Will Be Blood” for people who need more plot; and “Belfast” speaks with unexpected poignancy to our current moment of “what if our country erupts in civil war and neighbors suddenly want to kill us” but still feels slight.
+“Licorice Pizza” makes little sense but it won’t leave my head because of the trick Paul Thomas Anderson plays with our narrative expectations.
+We’re so primed to see a coming-of-age story about a teenage boy — because isn’t that who it’s always about? — but it turns out to be a coming-of-age story about a 20-something woman, and we need more girl antiheroes anyway.
+Look, I haven’t seen all the movies, obviously.
+Is “Nightmare Alley” really a movie from 2021?
+Why isn’t “Pig” on this list?

+Dan Zak: I love Jane Campion but I simply wasn’t entertained by “The Power of the Dog,” and I think it actually might lose best picture.
+I thought “Belfast” was sweet, “Licorice Pizza” was sumptuous and “West Side Story” was very moving — but the nominee that has lingered in my mind, to my surprise, is “Nightmare Alley.”
+Guillermo del Toro’s cynical noir fantasy is pure cinema: enveloping, evocative, epic but intimate, with a great, career-best performance by its nominated producer Bradley Cooper.